Dr Victoria Ross, Clinical Psychologist & Guest Contributor

 The hotly anticipated holiday of the year has arrived, you’ve packed your bags and are fully ready to kick back, leaving the stresses of everyday life, back home.
 Perhaps you had hoped that this time, even OCD might be so kind to give you a break to have a proper holiday.
 That this one time, you would get a breather from the incessant torment associated OCD.
 If only.

 It’s not all bad news, however.
 There are several ways to reduce the burden of OCD while travelling.
 Ways which can free you up to have a fulfilling and restful break, even with OCD in tow.
-I will outline what happens to OCD when on holiday and provide my five top tips to help you cope while travelling.
+In this article I will outline what happens to OCD when on holiday and provide my five top tips to help you cope while travelling.

 Why travelling with OCD is difficult

 Travelling can be stressful for most people.
 Whether it be the last minute packing, traveling through airports, organising little people, language barriers or the endless decisions.
 Added to this, our usual structure, routine and coping mechanisms tend to promptly fall away.
-Therefore, holidays create a perfect storm for an increase in obsessive rumination, intrusive thoughts (thoughts, image, sensation, urge) and compulsions (mental or physical).
+Therefore, travel can create a perfect storm for an increase in obsessive rumination, intrusive thoughts (thoughts, image, sensation, urge) and compulsions (mental or physical).
 We know that OCD will take up whatever space that is available to it, so this is both understandable and expected.

 Preparation and connecting to values

 Why are you going on holiday in the first place?
 What is your motivation?
 What do you want to get out of the holiday?
 Often it can be helpful to remind ourselves of the “why” behind the “what”.
 This is especially true when it comes to anxiety provoking situations.
 And in case of any doubt, travelling with OCD is exactly that.
-My bet is that you are going travelling because in some way, it helps you connect with the person you want to be, and the life you want to live.
-Whether it be about experiencing different cultures, connection, adventure, novelty or exploration.
-Being clear on your driver can be massively helpful.

 On a more practical note, is there anything that you can you bring with you which can help your nervous system settle or increase feelings of safety?
 Perhaps a comfort item or something that reminds you of a person that you are close to.
-Another way to do this is to have photos on your phone which connect you to times when you have felt safe, soothed and connected.
+Another way to do this is to have photos on your phone to connect you to times when you have felt safe, soothed and connected.
 Or you can use visualisation or imagery to connect to a memory.
 This can help manage your level of threat in the body and mind.
 Remember, this is not to be a compulsive act to get rid of distress.
 Rather, a tool to help your body feel soothed, in the presence of OCD.

 A new relationship to thinking